-Run Machine Learning Jobs on the HTC system
+Run Machine Learning Jobs

 This guide provides some of our recommendations for success in running machine learning (specifically deep learning) jobs in CHTC.